This Is Not A

 I hadn't really wanted to write about this, but this piece by Hugh Muir in the Guardian on Monday has forced me into an embarrassing admission.

-(As an aside, why do Brit Libs seem to assume that only the non-white sections of the population is pissed off with all the Empire nostalgia which appears to be the only thing holding up the UKanian state?
+(As an aside, why do Brit Libs seem to assume that only the non-white sections of the population are pissed off with all the Empire nostalgia which appears to be the only thing holding up the UKanian state?
 There are plenty of us melanin-challenged folks who view such exudations with similar, if not greater, distaste).

 Anyway, to begin somewhere near the beginning...